-The emphasis on unilateral or single leg exercise is beginning to take hold in strength and conditioning circles.
+In 2013, the emphasis on unilateral or single leg exercise is beginning to take hold in strength and conditioning circles.
 In reality most sports depend on producing strength, power and stability on one leg — with the exception of rowers, power lifters and Olympic lifters who compete bilaterally using both legs.

 Begin with bodyweight on all of these movements and progress holding dumbells for extra load.
 Priming the movements with body weight as part of your warm up also teaches your body to stabilise efficiently before loading with extra resistance.

 Begin with 3-4 weeks of split squats, then move on to 3-4 weeks of rear foot elevated split squats.
 Then move onto box pistol squats, then platform pistol squats before finally pistol squats.